 The third arm to develop under the Sault Tribe EDC is the Business Development tier.
-The business development branch was created to provide business support to Sault Tribe member-owned businesses.
+The business development branch was created to provide business support to Sault Tribe citizen-owned businesses.

 Business Development portfolio

-Empowering econimic prosperity for established and future business leaders emerging from the Sault Tribe worldwide.
+Empowering economic prosperity for established and future business leaders emerging from the Sault Tribe worldwide.

-Established in 2018, the Sault Tribe Business Alliance (STBA) was founded by Sault Tribe member-owned businesses with the idea of supporting, educating and advocating for tribally-owned businesses.
-The STBA provides a pool of shared knowledge regarding the unique environment tribal member-owned businesses operate within and the benefits of tribal status afforded to tribal-owned businesses.
+Established in 2018, the Sault Tribe Business Alliance (STBA) was founded by Sault Tribe citizen-owned businesses with the idea of supporting, educating and advocating for tribally-owned businesses.
+The STBA provides a pool of shared knowledge regarding the unique environment tribal citizen-owned businesses operate within and the benefits of tribal status afforded to tribal-owned businesses.